Bernese Mountain Dogs

 Suitable Companion For Children?

-While Bernese Mountain dogs have a fine reputation for enjoying children and being gentle around them, those families with young children that are considering a Berner should keep in mind that this is a big dog.
+While Bernese Mountain dogs have an excellent reputation for enjoying children and being gentle around them, those families with young children that are considering a Berner should keep in mind that this is a big dog.

 Young/small children, unless adequately instructed, can often behave in ways that test any pet's tolerance or might even accidentally injure a pet.